TrumanStateACM/acm/index.markdown

 ## General Meeting October 8th

-Topic to be announced.
+Threading in Python: we'll start simple with basic concurrency, and then talk about cross-thread communication techniques.
+Next we'll discuss how Python internally operates, and how this impacts design decisions.
+Finally, we'll end with a quick discussion of asyncio, a recent and novel addition to Python's concurrency libraries.
 As always, if there is something specific you want to see don't hesitate to contact us at acm@truman.edu

+## General Meeting October 15th

+We will be talking about classes to take and classes to avoid and answer questions about professors here at Truman.
+Even if you know your schedule, it cant hurt to know what blow off classes to pad senior year with.